hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. Ensure that you have the **Program.cs** file opened in Visual Studio Code.

-1. Near the top of the **Program** class, locate the declaration of the `deviceConnectionString` variable:
+1. Near the top of the **Program** class, locate the declaration of the `connectionString` variable:

     ```csharp
-    private readonly static string deviceConnectionString = "<your device connection string>";
+    private readonly static string connectionString = "<your device connection string>";
     ```

 1. Replace `<your device connection string>` with the device connection string that you saved earlier.